deuxfleurs-org/garage/doc/book/src/intro.md

 # Funding

-The Deuxfleurs association has received a grant promise to fund 3 people working on Garage for a year, from October 2021 to September 2022.
+The Deuxfleurs association has received a grant from [NGI POINTER](https://pointer.ngi.eu/), to fund 3 people working on Garage full-time for a year: from October 2021 to September 2022.

 <div style="display: flex; justify-content: space-around">
   <a href="https://pointer.ngi.eu/">